The Needle’s Eye

-In my youthful years, I heard some preacher say that in ancient times there was a small gate in the wall around Jerusalem; and this tiny gate was called "the Needle's Eye."
+In my youthful years, I heard some preachers say that in ancient times there was a small gate in the wall around Jerusalem; and this tiny gate was called "the Needle's Eye."
 According to the preacher, the little gate was used when the big, regular-size gates were closed.
 It was so small, declared the preacher, that a camel could go through it only by getting down on his knees and squeezing through.
-The lesson then, according to said preacher, is that a rich man can be saved only by squeezing through - getting on his knees, so to speak, by the proper and sacrificial use of his wealth.
+The lesson then, according to the said preacher, is that a rich man can be saved only by squeezing through - getting on his knees, so to speak, by the proper and sacrificial use of his wealth.

-That story impressed me, and in ignorance I repeated it.
-A more objective study of the passage in which Jesus spoke of the needle's eye led me in time to reject that story about the gate, and to come to the conclusion that the Lord was speaking of an ordinary kind of needle..
+That story impressed me, and in ignorance, I repeated it.
+A more objective study of the passage in which Jesus spoke of the needle's eye led me in time to reject that story about the gate and to come to the conclusion that the Lord was speaking of an ordinary kind of needle.

 First, I noticed that Jesus spoke of a rich man in the sense of one who trusts in riches, not merely one who possesses wealth.
 Read carefully Mark's account and notice the following: